adil98ahmed/Technical_Assesment_ParaBank/README.md

-# Technical_Assesment_ParaBank
+# Technical_Assesment_ParaBank using playwright FWK.
- it's a tech assesment which have full scenario with valid data that requested in provided PDF
+Cases covered with valid data in the script are:
+1- Login
+2- Register
+3- Account overview
+4- open new account
+5- transfer funds
+6- request Loan
+7- Logout